🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Beaver Builder has recently added the inline editing feature, and it is at par with Elementor’s inline editing experience.

-No matter what you call them, modules, or widgets, they mean the same thing and makeup to the elements to build your website.
+No matter what you call them, modules or widgets, they mean the same thing and make the elements to build your website.

-The sections are used to create an outline or basic structure of your website, and in these sections, you can add the modules or widgets to design your website.
-Let’s take a look at the sections/rows and widget/module functionality of both the builders.
+The sections are used to create an outline or basic structure of your website, and in these sections, you can add modules or widgets to design your website.
+Let’s look at builders’ sections/rows and widget/module functionality.

 Also read:

-Moreover, you can edit and customize Elementor widgets easily by simply dragging and dropping them in columns and customizing them with the help of the sidebar menu options for that widget.
+Moreover, you can easily edit and customize Elementor widgets by dragging and dropping them in columns and customizing them with the help of the sidebar menu options for that widget.

 Rows and Modules of Beaver Builder

-Now coming to the beaver builder, the largest container elements in the editor are known as Rows.
-You can add rows to your page in the editor by clicking on the “+” icon at the top and then navigating to rows and dragging and dropping the row that you want to add.
+Now, coming to the beaver builder, the largest container elements in the editor are known as Rows.
+You can add rows to your page in the editor by clicking on the “+” icon at the top, navigating to rows, and dragging and dropping the row you want to add.

-These rows contain columns that can be used to add modules, which are basically the building blocks of the page.
+These rows contain columns that can be used to add modules, basically the page’s building blocks.

 The Elements are known as Modules in Beaver Builder.
 These Modules can be added by simply dragging and dropping at the location where they are to be added.